Navxihziq/School-Notes/Fall2021/Computer_Networks/Review_Introduction.md

 There is no generally accepted taxonomy into which all computer networks fit, but 2 dimensions stand out as important:
 1. transmission technology:
     - broadcast: the communication channel is shared by all the machines on the network; packets sent by any machine are received by all the others. **An address field within each packet specifies the intended recipient.** Upon receiving a packet, a machine checks the address field.
 If the packet is intended for th receiving machine, that machine processes the packets, otherwise ignores it.
+    - broadcasting: using a special code, the packet can be transmitted to all machines
+    - multicasting: transmission to a subset of the machines

     - point-to-point: connects individual pairs of machines; To go from the source to the destination on a network made up of point-to-point links, short messages, called packets in certain context, may have to first visit one or more intermediate machines.
 Often multiple route, of different lengths, are possible, so finding good ones is important ni point-to-point networks.
       - unicasting: point0to-point transmission with exactly one sender and exactly one receiver